PaulineSpinga/blog/content/blog/HCI/hci-researcher.md

 Here are some key points about his school career :
 * 1982: Bachelor's degree in Electrical Engineering
 * 1984: Master's degree in Computer Science, from Xidian University.
-* Until 1989: Served on the faculty of the Northwest Institute of Telecommunication Engineering in Xi'an, China where he taught and conducted research in computer control systems until .
+* Until 1989: Served on the faculty of the Northwest Institute of Telecommunication Engineering in Xi'an, China where he taught and conducted research in computer control systems.
 * 1995: PhD degree in Human Factors Engineering at the University of Toronto.
 His PhD allowed him to solidify his academic foundation for his impactful career

 #### Awards and Honor